 Health Considerations For A Visit To Italy

-- Medical Insurance – It’s absolutely vital that your insurance includes comprehensive medical cover.
-Additionally, EU citizens should apply online for a free European Health Insurance Card (EHIC).
+- EU citizens should apply online for a free European Health Insurance Card (EHIC).
 This gives holders exactly the same access to the health service (SSN) as an Italian citizen – reduced or free state-provided healthcare – and should take care of any immediate bureaucracy.
 The EHIC smartphone app which will guide you through the whole process.

-- Non-EU travellers should have contact details of your insurance provider (such as World Nomads) and understand what they require of you before leaving for Italy.
+- Non-EU travellers, with travel insurance, should have contact details of your provider and understand what they require of you before leaving for Italy.
 Contact them as soon as possible for advice and keep any receipts to claim against.

 - For all medical emergencies, call 112 or 118 for an ambulance.

 - Vaccinations – Italy is a safe country and it is generally enough to be up to date with your routine vaccinations and an annual flu shot.
 Get your doctor or nurse to give you the all clear about 6 weeks before travelling.

 - If you are planning to hike or camp in the forest, you should also consider vaccination against tick-borne diseases, which carry a higher risk during the summer in rural areas.
 Prevention is the best cure, so be sure to cover exposed skin.
 Be sure to check the FitForTravel website for the latest travel advice.